adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing.md

     - Class Constructor Injection
     - Object as Parameter (a.k.a ‘duck typing’)
-    - Common Interface as Parameter (for this we’ll use TypeScript)”
+    - Common Interface as Parameter (for this we’ll use TypeScript)

 12. Pay extra attention to the terms like `mocks`, `stubs`, `fake` and `double`.
 There are several different definitions.